btopro/lab2/README.md

 # FILL THINGS OUT BELOW THIS LINE AND DO IT IN MARKDOWN

 ## Working definition of Git and what it's done for
+"Git is a distributed version-control system for tracking changes in source code during software development."
+Basiclly means that team of programmer can working on the same project without conflicting.
+This tool is use for code collaboration.
 ## What do you think the top 3 reasons to use GitHub / GitLab are?
 1. Save time
 2. Less mistake